 The main idea of our scheme is to maintain a set of alternate nodes for each finger (that is, nodes with similar identifiers that are roughly equivalent for routing purposes), and then route the queries by selecting the closest node among the alternate nodes according to some network proximity metric.
 In particular, every node associates with each of its fingers, f, a list of s immediate successors of f.
-In addition, we modify the find_successor function in Fig. 5 accordingly: Instead of simply returning the largest finger, f, that precedes the queried ID, the function returns the closest node (in terms of networking distance) among f and its s successors.
+In addition, we modify the find_successor function in Figure 5 accordingly: instead of simply returning the largest finger, f, that precedes the queried ID, the function returns the closest node (in terms of networking distance) among f and its s successors.
 For simplicity, we choose s = r, where r is the length of the successor list; one could reduce the storage requirements for the routing table by maintaining, for each finger f, only the closest node n among f's s successors.
 To update n, a node can simply ask f for its successor list, and then ping each node in the list.
 The node can update n either periodically, or when it detects that n has failed.
-Observe that this heuristic can be applied only in the recursive (not the iterative) implementation of lookup, as the original querying node will have no distance measurements to the fingers of each node on the path.
+Observe that this heuristic can be applied only in the recursive (not the iterative) implementation of lookup, as the original querying node will have no distance measurements to the fingers of each node

-To illustrate the efficacy of this heuristic, we consider a Chord system with 2^{16} nodes and two network topologies.
+To illustrate the efficacy of this heuristic, we consider a Chord system with 2^{16} nodes and two network topologies:

-- Three-dimensional (3-D) space: The network distance is modeled as the geometric distance in a 3-D space.
-This model is motivated by recent research [19] showing that the network latency between two nodes in the Internet can be modeled (with good accuracy) as the geometric distance in a d-dimensional Euclidean space, where $d \ge 3$. - Transit stub: A transit-stub topology with 5000 nodes, where link latencies are 50 ms for intra-transit domain links, 20 ms for transit-stub links, and 1 ms for intra-stub domain links.
+- 3-d space: The network distance is modeled as the geometric distance in a 3-dimensional space.
+This model is motivated by recent research [19] showing that the network latency between two nodes in the Internet can be modeled (with good accuracy) as the geometric distance in a d-dimensional Euclidean space, where $d \geq 3$. - Transit stub: A transit-stub topology with 5,000 nodes, where link latencies are 50 milliseconds for intra-transit domain links, 20 milliseconds for transit-stub links and 1 milliseconds for intra-stub domain links.
 Chord nodes are randomly assigned to stub nodes.
 This network topology aims to reflect the hierarchical organization of today's Internet.

 We use the lookup stretch as the main metric to evaluate our heuristic.
-The lookup stretch is defined as the ratio between 1) the latency of a Chord lookup from the time the lookup is initiated to the time the result is returned to the initiator and 2) the latency of an optimal lookup using the underlying network.
-The latter is computed as the roundtrip time between the initiator and the server responsible for the queried ID.
+The lookup stretch is defined as the ratio between the (1) latency of a Chord lookup from the time the lookup is initiated to the time the result is returned to the initiator, and the (2) latency of an optimal lookup using the underlying network.
+The latter is computed as the round-trip time between the initiator and the server responsible for the queried ID.